dogweather/forkful/content/en/powershell/files-and-io/reading-a-text-file.md

   \u2026"
 lastmod: '2024-03-13T22:45:00.300141-06:00'
 model: gpt-4-1106-preview
-summary: "Reading a text file means pulling its content into a form your program can\
+summary: Reading a text file means pulling its content into a form your program can work with.
-  \ work with.
-Programmers do it for data processing, configuration, logging \u2013\
-  \u2026"
 title: Reading a text file
 weight: 22
 ---